Dynastes tityus: Interaction with humans

 D. tityus possess elytra that are light and strong, and the purpose of elytra is to protect the beetle’s hindwings.
 Their unique and beneficial elytra has inspired applications to the human world.
-The beetle’s elytra is made up of chitin fibers and a proteinaceous matrix.
+The beetle’s elytra are made up of chitin fibers and a proteinaceous matrix.
 The elytra of D. tityus can be used as a biological blueprint for the development of light and strong materials.
 D. tityus can also change color from green to black based on environmental humidity.
 They change to black when the humidity increases.

 Bio-inspired models from D. tityus include micro structures.
 From human structures, the materials used should be composite and fabricated in layers.
 Bonding between layers can be enforced by placing fibers in each layer and cross layer to obtain a bonding force.
 Another bio-inspired model is the varying hardness between layers.
 The hardness of bio-inspired materials should be different and the direction of the materials in the layers should also be different.